Vi-Ku/Robotic-arm-pick-and-place/README.md

 $ rosrun kuka_arm IK_server.py
 ```

+> Then after successfully loading the Rviz window, we have to press the  `continue/next`  button and it will proceed further automatically.

-Please find attached the video of a successful Pick & Place cycle
+## Please find attached the video of a successful Pick & Place cycle

 [![test video](./images/Thumbnail.JPG)](https://youtu.be/4V9RBBXNDYM)